-The role of small & medium enterprises in driving WA’s economic recovery post-COVID-19
+The role of small businesses in driving WA’s economic recovery post-COVID-19

-The impact of the COVID-19 crisis on the global economy has introduced an important new context to WA’s diversification and regional economic development strategies, and importantly, the role that small and medium enterprises can play as an engine of growth for the state’s economy.
+The impact of the COVID-19 crisis on the global economy has introduced an important new context to WA’s diversification and regional economic development strategies, and importantly, the role that small businesses can play as an engine of growth for the state’s economy.

 There are more than 220,000 small businesses across Western Australia employing nearly 500,000 workers, some 41% of the state’s private sector workforce.
 Many businesses have and will be impacted disproportionately by the COVID-19 pandemic.

 This project will uncover important insights into the response of WA’s business community to the crisis, including adaption to trade, innovative approaches to doing business, as well as highlighting the cost, workforce and other pressures they may be experiencing.